pl453s/linux-mint-gnome/README.md

 ## Remaining work

+- Add 'gnome-screensaver' (do not uninstall 'gnome-power-manager' --> hide it from app-grid ?
 - Gnome Terminal change defaut blinking cursor + Uninstall Yelp in 'script_installation_2.sh')
 - Check migration fully works from Mate and XFCE (and remove comments on 'script_install_2.sh')
 - Create a default configuration for new users (Templates folder, Gnome, Firefox, Thunderbird, LibreOffice, Nautilus, Gedit...)